Lecture

 This was an attempt to get people to hear each other in spite of atrocity, and often dialogue practices are used to achieve this.
 It also helps to resist a single side of the story being told, and this is helpful because conflicts have many perspectives.
 It's hard, however, not to make a judgement.

-Heather mentions this is something that's difficult for everyone, herself included.
+Our professor says this is something that's difficult for everyone, herself included.
 There's a constant tension between using one's own values to make sense of a situation but also getting critical distance.
-This can be particularly true when you have a researcher who is also a practitioner, theorists (like Galtung) who are also activists.
+While being both a researcher and a practitioner can give you great insight, it also brings bias.
+Theorists like Galtung are also activists and have their own value-based agenda that makes its way into their work.

 Even when multiple stories are brought together, it doesn't mean that they will be memorialized together.
 Truth and reconciliation commissions try to keep memory in the public eye, and often use memorials to that effect, and in some places (like South Africa or El Salvador) the names of different victim groups are placed together or separately.

 Then there's the issue of memory (along with narratives and storytelling) being politicized or used for gain.
-Rwanda has seen issues like these, as has Bosnia.
+Rwanda has seen issues like these, as has the former Yugoslavia and USSR.
 The political use of memory is something to keep watch for.

 A seminar at the 2018 Viadrincum PeaceLab (also on Summerpax) on the ways that memory can be politicized to serve contemporary interests.
 This is particularly true in the countries of the former USSR.

-Often questions of morality (especially through idealization or demonization) get tied up with stories and storytelling, with some groups being romanticized while others are villainized.
-This is another way that complex situations become simplified, and it's hard to gain the distance necessary to see through strategies like these.
+Often questions of morality and ethics (especially through idealization or demonization of particular actors) get tied up with stories and storytelling, with some groups being romanticized and others villainized.
+This is another way that complex situations become simplified, and if it's our communities producing moral judgements, it can be hard to gain the distance necessary to weigh them critically.

-And, to close, she comes back to the word "violence."
+To close, she returns to the word "violence."

-We use the word in incredibly different ways: it escalates, it comes in cycles, it is memetic, we can mirror it, it's on a continuum.
+We use the word in different ways: it escalates, it comes in cycles, it can be memetic, we can mirror it, it's on a continuum.
 It can be non-linear, destructive, occasionally productive or a social tool.
-Some say structural violence will beget physical violence, often along lines of race, glass, gender, ethnicity, land allocation (often itself ideological) or some other thing structural factor in society that people accept as normal.
-And because it's normalized it's invisible – an element of structural violence is its invisibility and we have to train ourselves to see it.
-Which can be hard if we're a member of privileged groups.
+Some say structural violence will beget physical violence, often along lines of race, glass, gender, ethnicity, land allocation (often itself ideological) or along some other societal fault line that people accept as normal.
+And, because it's normalized, it's remains invisible.
+Working with structural violence requires training ourselves to see it.
+She claims that this is often harder when we're a member of a privileged group.

 They say that violence spawns fear, and that fear can spark the capacity or potential for violence.
-Many people fear violence along with the death and destruction it can bring.
-It can be held together by symbols, ideologies and belief systems.
-Violence can be said to be legitimate or illegitimate, and fighters can be called rebels or rogues or belligerents.
+Many people fear violence, along with the death and destruction it can bring.
+Violent patterns can be encouraged by symbols, ideologies and belief systems.
+Violence is claimed to be legitimate or illegitimate, and those who use it can be called rebels, freedom fighters, rogues, patriots or belligerents.
 Violence can be deemed necessary, unnecessary, visible, gratuitous, senseless, planned, strategic.
-And each of these words has its own connotation and we need to be aware of how people will perceive them.
+And each of these words has its own connotation and we need to be aware of how people perceive them.

-For Heather there's also the category of 'everyday violence,' a kind of violence that expresses itself in malnutrition, poverty, diseases that could be eradicated, maternal death rates, systemic economic oppression, humiliation, invisible or cultural genocide.
+And for our professor, there's also the category of everyday violence, a kind that expresses itself in malnutrition, poverty, diseases that could be eradicated, maternal death rates, systemic economic oppression, humiliation, invisible or cultural genocide.
 Extending definitions of violence to include these is controversial, but for her they allow us to look at these issues in a new light.
-And, hopefully, find creative solutions to deal with them.
+And, hopefully, to find resources creative solutions to deal with them.

 Josh Nadeau is a freelance writer and dialogue practitioner.